Arvanu

 What I worked on

-Architecture, workflow design, platform decisions, and AI-enabled operating features that helped move the team toward a usable production system rather than another disconnected software project.
+Architecture, workflow design, platform decisions, and AI-enabled features.
+The goal was a production system the team could actually use — not another disconnected software project.

 Why this matters

-This is the kind of work Arvanu is built for: practical AI inside a real operational workflow, with governance and delivery pressure in the room from the start.
+This is the shape of work Arvanu exists for: practical AI inside a real operating workflow, with governance pressure and delivery pressure in the room from the start.

 Platform highlights